-The following tests help doctors to diagnose cardiac amyloidosis:
+The following tests help doctors to make a diagnosis of cardiac amyloidosis:

 The ECG test is a safe, rapid, painless method whereby the electrical impulses in the heart can be detected, measured and represented as a tracing on graph paper.

 All patients with suspected amyloidosis should have an ECG.
 Most patients referred to the NAC have already had an ECG.
 We also perform this test if required.
-The findings can be helpful in making the diagnosis.
+The findings can be helpful in making the diagnosis of cardiac amyloidosis.
 Some ECG appearances are characteristic of amyloidosis in the heart.
 This is especially true when the echocardiogram also shows particular findings.

 ECG patterns can also provide clues to differentiate between AL and TTR amyloidosis.
 Progressive ECG changes may be useful in assessing silent progression of heart disease.
 After treatment of AL amyloidosis there is usually no change seen in the ECG, but sometimes ECG changes may improve.